kiemlicz/shelm/README.md

 Additionally to `Helm / chartSettings` and `Helm / chartMappings`, specify the repository.

 ##### OCI registry
+SHelm can handle OCI registry login, or it can be left to user (`Helm/registriesLoginEnabled`)

 **`build.sbt`**
 ```
 Helm / publishToHosting := Seq(OciChartRegistry(URI.create("oci://localhost:5011/test/"), ChartRepositoryAuth.UserPassword("test", "test"))),